 The First World War was a massive conflict from 1914 to 1918 between the Allies (Britain, France and Russia) and the Central Powers (Germany and Austria-Hungary).
 It resulted in more than 9 million deaths and an incredible amount of destruction.
-When Germany was defeated in 1918, the German Empire ceased to exist and the Treaty of Versaille (1919) placed the blame of war on Germany.
-The country was forced to pay reparations, limit the military and to give up territory.
+When Germany was defeated in 1918, the German Empire ceased to exist and the Treaty of Versailles (1919) placed the blame for the war on Germany.
+The country was forced to pay reparations, limit the military and give up territory.

 The Second World War (1939-1945) was a global war that was the deadliest conflict in human history.
 The Holocaust was responsible for the death of approximately six million Jews, as well as more than a million Roma people, communists, homosexuals and more.
 When the war ended in 1945, Hitler committed suicide and Germany was divided into four occupied zones headed by the Soviet Union, the United States, Britain and France.
 Of these zones, two states emerged, East and West Germany.
 While the East fell behind economically, the West grew to become one of the world’s richest nations.